liabru/matter-attractors/API.md

 <!-- Start index.js -->

-## PluginExample
+## MatterAttractors

-An example plugin for matter.js.
+An attractors plugin for matter.js.
+See the readme for usage and examples.

-## PluginExample.Body.init(body)
+## MatterAttractors.Body.init(body)

-Example function that removes friction every created body.
+Initialises the `body` to support attractors.
-Automatically called by the plugin.
+This is called automatically by the plugin.

 ### Params: